Understanding Tax Evasion vs Tax Avoidance in the UK

 Illustration of tax avoidance and tax evasion concepts

-• failure to declare income or assets
+• not declaring income or assets

-• deliberate misrepresentation of financial information
+• misrepresenting financial information

 • forging invoices